-(http only works with target Orchid Core VMS servers running rtsp)
+(http only works with target Orchid Recorders running rtsp)

 Enabling Google Authentication

 Orchid Fusion VMS offers multiple ways to sign in.
 By performing some configuration work on the front end, your Orchid Fusion VMS users will be able to sign in with their existing Google credentials.